huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_rabbitmq_instance.md

 * `user_name` - Indicates the name of the user who created the DMS RabbitMQ instance
 * `connect_address` - Indicates the IP address of the DMS RabbitMQ instance.
 * `management_connect_address` - Indicates the management address of the DMS RabbitMQ instance.
+* `created_at` - Indicates the create time of the DMS RabbitMQ instance.
+* `extend_times` - Indicates the extend times of the DMS RabbitMQ instance.
+* `is_logical_volume` - Indicates whether the DMS RabbitMQ instance is logical volume.
+* `public_ip_address` - Indicates the public ip address of the DMS RabbitMQ instance.

 ## Timeouts